Starrcade/Starrcade95/README.md

 This script is for lazy people or people unable to install gentoo.
 You get an original gentoo installation with a few customization options.

-Just run the EasyGentoo.sh and follow the Instructions.
+Just run EasyGentoo and follow the Instructions.

 This script was brought to you by Pascal33366 (https://github.com/Pascal3366/)